Atom-Pch/Atom-Pch/README.md

 # Hi!
 I'm a fresh grad IT student interested in Test automation and DevOps

-Currently, learning about Infrastructure at my first job!
+Currently learning about cloud and infrastructure at my first job!
 Probably will look into AI if I've got a brain for it 😅

 ## Languages, Tools, Frameworks, etc. that I have some experience with